 PARISH COUNCIL MEETING

-7.30 pm Wednesday 16th September will be held virtually using the internet.
-The Agenda is available here.
-Residents may join this open meeting on request using the link below:
+7.30 pm Wednesday 21st October will be held virtually using the internet.
+The Agenda will be available here.
+Residents may join this open meeting on request:

 Due to the illness of Dawn Land, Parish Council Clerk, Parish Council administration will be conducted by Brenda Kirkham – see Councillors Details page for telephone or use Contact Page for email to Chair, Jeremy Beckett